Global Heritage Fund Asia Ltd.

 Global Heritage Fund Asia is the partner of Global Heritage Fund, an international conservancy based in California, USA.

 Global Heritage Fund Asia Ltd. shares the Global Heritage Fund mission to preserve and protect humankind’s most important archaeological and cultural heritage sites in developing countries.

 Through forming new alliances, establishing partnerships, and building a network of conservation and development leaders, Global Heritage Fund Asia is providing our projects with new ideas, resources, and supporters that will exponentially benefit these sites and build momentum for our global campaign to save vanishing heritage sites in developing regions.

-GHF Asia Ltd. Board of Trustees
+GHF Asia Ltd. Board of Directors

 Angus Hamish Forsyth has practiced as a solicitor in Hong Kong since 1971.
 He is the sole surviving practitioner still with Messrs.
 Stevenson, Wong & Co. since establishing the firm as a founding partner in 1978.
 He practices in a wide range of commercial, internet, trust, charitable and cultural fields of law.

 He is a Former Council Member and Vice President of the Hong Kong Society of Notaries and of the Legal Practitioners Disciplinary Tribunal Panel.
 He is a member of the Competition Law Committee of the Law Society of Hong Kong, a long-time member of the Legal Committee of The Hong Kong General Chamber of Commerce, Council member of the Hong Kong Internet Professionals Association, Hong Kong & Mainland Software Industry Cooperation Association, Member of the Companies Registry and Hong Kong Government Advisory Group on the rewrite of Hong Kong Company Law.